Books of condolence open for tributes to ‘architect of peace’ Lord Trimble

 “He was a great unionist, he was a great politician.
 Many of those from the party that I have spoken to are genuinely feeling his loss today and will need to come to terms with it over the next number of days.”

-Books of condolence were opened in Belfast and Londonderry by the mayors of the two cities.
+Books of condolence were opened in Belfast and Londonderry by the mayors of the two cities as well as in a number of other locations in Northern Ireland.

 Belfast Lord Mayor Tina Black said people in Northern Ireland today benefitted from the leadership shown by Lord Trimble and others.